Section 2 of 9

 A lot of builds put the galley on the passenger/sliding door side — the logic being that you can cook with the door open and maybe double up the sink tap as an outdoor shower or hose-down.
 We went driver’s side instead for our galley.

 The reason is all about sight lines.
-We wanted to walk into the van and see from front to back at eye level without a wall of cabinetry blocking the view.
-So we put a bench seat on the passenger/sliding door side — something you can see over — and kept the tall stuff on the driver side.
+We wanted to walk into the van and see from front to back at eye level without lots of stuff blocking the view.
+We put a bench seat on the passenger/sliding door side — something you can see over — and kept the tall stuff on the driver side.

 As you get in the van, you have uninterrupted sight lines from the front seats to the rear.
 No shower cabinet, no tall fridge (more on those choices later), nothing at eye level blocking the space.
 It makes the interior feel bigger and more like a room than a corridor.
 I don’t think we actually lost anything by putting the kitchen ‘inside’ the van — maybe this is space that could be a ‘dinette’ but on a 148 Transit that’s a tough squeeze anyhow.